ricardoom/getWeather/readme.md

 ## v.0

+- find opportunities for interactivity
+  - animation
+  - using native controls
+    - sliders, form controls etc. / et al

-- Do something more interesting with the text
+- Do something more interesting with the text ✅

 - start using some data from the apis ✅
   - wind is used by a gradient ✅

 - hook up the apis ✅
-  - weather api
+  - weather api ✅
-  - wordnik
+  - wordnik ✅

 - convert text to svg text and print to screen ✅

 - set up environment to secure api keys etc. ✅